KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

 Image Sequence clips
 --------------------

-Image Sequence clips are clips created from a series of still images.
+:guilabel:`Add Image Sequence`: Image Sequence clips are clips created from a series of still images.
 The feature can be used to make an animation from a collection of still images or to create a slideshow of still images.
 To create the former, use a short frame duration; to create the latter, use a long frame duration.

 To create an image sequence clip, choose :menuselection:`Add Image Sequence` from the :menuselection:`Add Clip` drop down list.